-New technologies, such as blockchain (https://en.wikipedia.org/wiki/Blockchain, Halamka et al., 2017, Hilsberg, et al., 2018), may provide viable solutions for how data and products can be stored, linked and shared with collaborators and stakeholders, facilitating transparency and traceability while maintaining data integrity, standardized auditing, and formalized contracts for data access.
+New technologies, such as blockchain (https://en.wikipedia.org/wiki/Blockchain, Halamka et al., 2017, Hilsberg et al., 2018), may provide viable solutions for how data and products can be stored, linked and shared with collaborators and stakeholders, facilitating transparency and traceability while maintaining data integrity, standardized auditing, and formalized contracts for data access.
 This decentralized approach to data exchange has already gained significant traction in the corporate, academic, and federal arenas.
-Some discussions of how museums can utilize blockchain include ways to preserve data in a low-cost manner while enhancing the reachability of specimen-based data to students, researchers, teachers, etc. as well as for enhancing collections management (Campbell, 2017, Lemle, 2018)
+Initial discussions on how museums might use blockchain include preserving data in a low-cost manner while enhancing the reachability of those data to students, researchers, teachers, etc. and as a tool for enhancing collections management (Campbell, 2017, Lemle, 2018).

-Attribution measures are an important advocacy tool for collections to demonstrate their value and advocate for collections management resources (e.g., staff, funding,).
-Collections are generally unable to showcase their full contributions to specimen-based research through citation in publication, vouchering of Genbank sequences, products created from direct specimen use (images, CT scans etc.) or use of data downloads from data aggregators due to limited connectivity between the collections and research, aggregator and publication communities.
-The overarching reason for this is the lack of a reliable mechanism of tracking such use.
+Attribution measures are an important tool for collections to track usage, demonstrate value, and advocate for collections management resources (e.g., staff, funding,).
+Collections are generally unable to showcase their full contributions to specimen-based research through citation in publications, vouchering of Genbank sequences, products created from direct specimen use (images, CT scans etc.) or use of data downloads from data aggregators due to limited connectivity between the collections and research, aggregator and publication communities.
+The overarching reason for this is the lack of reliable tracking mechanisms of such use.
 There is also a need for attribution metrics for the individuals involved in data curation and collections management activities (collectors, catalogers, determiners, georeferencers, data users and augmenters) to allow for individual acknowledgement and assessment of the work done in providing or augmenting digitized records.

-The proliferation of data aggregators makes it increasingly difficult for collections to track use of their data effectively by the ever increasingly varied end user communities now using biodiversity data.
-The duplication of both mechanisms for publishing records and data manipulation tasks has created an environment of uncertainty and incompatible versions of individual records.
+The proliferation of data aggregators makes it increasingly difficult for collections to track use of their data effectively by the increasingly varied end user communities now using biodiversity data.
+This duplication of mechanisms for publishing records and data manipulation tasks has created an environment of uncertainty and incompatible versions of individual records for the data providers while providing ease for users.
 The necessary data integration and attribution infrastructure requires both technological and social solutions -- technological solutions to facilitate the linking of disparate data elements, and social advocacy to ensure that all those involved in creating and using the data pipeline are aware of the need and benefits of repatriating products of use back to collections.
-The Global Biodiversity Information Facility (GBIF) is attempting to address issues of attribution and integration by proposing that the major aggregators work towards unifying their disparate data caches and data tasks operating on that data stream (taxonomic authority, geographic authority, Darwin Core standards, etc.) to simplify the data aggregator landscape and bring about data consistency.
+The Global Biodiversity Information Facility (GBIF) is attempting to address issues of attribution and integration by proposing that the major aggregators work towards unifying their disparate data caches and data tasks operating on that data stream (taxonomic authority, geographic authority, Darwin Core standards, etc.) to simplify the data aggregator landscape and bring about data consistency (Hobern et al., 2019).

 A consequence of the greater discoverability of biodiversity collections through digitization is new requirements for the acquisition and use of these data.
-The Nagoya Protocol is a supplementary agreement to the Convention of Biological Diversity (CBD), that establishes an international legal framework for access and benefit sharing (ABS) of genetic resources.
+The Nagoya Protocol is a supplementary agreement to the Convention of Biological Diversity (CBD) that establishes an international legal framework for access and benefit sharing (ABS) of genetic resources.
 It requires that countries providing specimens define their access procedures, calls for users to share benefits upon their use, and establishes an international framework to ensure compliance with domestic access and benefit-sharing laws.
-By necessity, this new regulatory landscape will affect how biodiversity collections are managed and used, and since many of these issues are beyond the traditional scope and expertise of the current biological collections community, it will require an interdisciplinary approach to the development of technological solutions and training.
+By necessity, this new regulatory landscape will affect how biodiversity collections are managed and used.
+Because many of these issues are beyond the traditional scope and expertise of the current biological collections community, it will require an interdisciplinary approach to the development of technological solutions and training.